nobraininside/dropQbsd/README.md

 Each domain — web, mail, documents — runs as a dedicated user.
 They share nothing except a single policed exchange directory.
 A handful of ksh scripts, a solid `pf.conf`, and standard Unix permissions do the rest.

+Runs comfortably on 1 GB of RAM.
+A disposable browser session needs ~500 MB of tmpfs; the base system uses ~300 MB.

 **Ten minutes to install.
 Rebuildable in thirty.
 Zero lock-in.**

 ---